-The honors scholar designation is an award given to students who have demonstrated outstanding academic performance during their time at ECC.
-Students must submit an honors scholar application by November 1 for fall graduation and April 1 for spring or summer graduation.
+The honors program graduate designation is an award given to students who have demonstrated outstanding academic performance during their time at ECC.
+Students must submit an honors program graduate application by November 1 for fall graduation and April 1 for spring or summer graduation.

 To apply for this recognition, you must completed each of the following: